 Engaging mixes, solid communication, professional results.
 My mixes have appeared in top films and TV (Crazy, Stupid, Love; Wanderlust), and worked with Grammy nominated and Polaris winning artists (Lido Pimienta; Andy Shauf).
 I treat every mix like it's an inevitable chart topper.

-I began my career as analog gave way to digital and I've been fortunate to have worked extensively in both.
+I've been fortunate to have worked extensively in both high-end analog studios and fully digital productions - I still use both 2" tape + API console as well as portable DAWs.
 This helped inform a high sonic and musical benchmark to get professional results, even in less than ideal circumstances.

 My experience recording and mixing (and loving) a wide range of music - rock, jazz, reggae, metal, electronic, country - results in a musical mix no matter the style.

 Send me an email through 'Contact' button above and I'll get back to you asap.